tersesystems/terse-logback/README.md

 ## Rendering to Postgres JSON

-You can log structured information to PostgreSQL, using the [built-in JSON datatype](https://www.postgresql.org/docs/current/functions-json.html).
-This is great, because there's [lots you can do with postgresql and JSON](http://clarkdave.net/2013/06/what-can-you-do-with-postgresql-and-json/).
+You can log JSON to PostgreSQL, using the [built-in JSON datatype](https://www.postgresql.org/docs/current/functions-json.html).
+There's [lots you can do with postgresql and JSON](http://clarkdave.net/2013/06/what-can-you-do-with-postgresql-and-json/).
+Beyond the straight queries, you can do all kinds of fun visualizations using [ObservableHQ](https://observablehq.com/@observablehq/connecting-to-databases).
+ObservableHQ isn't a substitute for a full-on [Databricks](https://databricks.com/) type processing notebook, but it does open the door to pattern recognition based debugging that you may not get with charts and graphs.

-First, install PostgresSQL, create a database `logback`, a role `logback` and a password `logback` and add the following table:
+First, install PostgreSQL, create a database `logback`, a role `logback` and a password `logback` and add the following table:

 ```sql
 CREATE TABLE logging_table (